-MSc Graduates of the course qualify for 7 exemptions from ACCA's 14 examinations and have the opportunity to go through CIMA's Gateway Route which grants 12 exemptions from CIMA's 17 examinations on successful completion of a Gateway exam.
+Graduates of the MSc Finance and Accounting course may qualify for up to 9 exemptions from ACCA's 14 examinations.
+They also have the opportunity to go through CIMA's Gateway Route which grants 11 exemptions from CIMA's 16 examinations on successful completion of a Gateway exam.